-CCMA 981/982/989 - Traditional Mentorship Tutorial I-III
+CCM 981/982/989 - Traditional Mentorship Tutorial I-III

 A hallmark of the CCM programs, the tutorial classes are designed to facilitate direct and personal contact between students and instructors, and thereby the culture and lineage system of a classical Chinese medicine education.
 Topics are discussed from the unique perspective of the mentor's own path of learning and knowledge integration.
+This course series is required in the internship year.